freestarcapital/freestar-plugin-cordova/README.md

 ###### Developer Notes
-Make changes.
-Do NOT manually update package version within package.json.
-This will happen automatically (via np), but do change all other necessary items.
-Commit all other items.
+When publishing (np) do not manually version bump the plugin in package.json.  package.json will be automatically bumped via np.
+However, do manually version bump the plugin version in plugin.xml

 Plugin publish process:
 ```